Ascaniolamp/HyprWired/README.md

 When I'd finished working on it, I thought others may like it, so I decided to share it to the public.
-That's why I was careless about tracking any credits or sources (a bona fide mistake which I tried to make up to as much as possible).
+That's why I was careless about tracking any credits or sources (a bona fide mistake which I should've made up to AFAIK).
-Therefore, even though all submodules in this repo are distributed under the GPLv3.0 license, the ones with a `LICENSE` file in their folder are excluded (ex. spotify, vesktop).
-I also do not own **any** of the rights to the graphics and audio assets used (see ["Credits"](.#Credits)).
+If you're planning on forking this repository or doing any modifications of your own, please do read the ["License" disclaimer](.#License) for your and for the original authors' sake.

 Because of the same reason, **nothing** in this project is made to be professional nor elegant.
 I highly reccomend you either check (and maybe even modify) the installation